Samprit74/2D_PacManGame/README.md

 The game ends when all lives are lost.
 Press any key to restart.

-Made With
+✨ Made With

+Java SE

-Java Swing for GUI
+Java Swing GUI

-Java AWT for graphics & events
+Java AWT for graphics/events